OkamotoDaiki/log-mel-spec_DeepLearning_TEST/README.md

 # DEMO

 """Machine Learning TEST"""<br>
-The accuracy was about `93.1%` when the dataset of audio sample was as follows and output to Deep Learning of the machine learning algorithm.
+The accuracy and the loss was about `92.6%` and `0.234` respectively using k-fold cross-validation when the dataset of audio sample was as follows and output to Deep Learning of the machine learning algorithm.

 * Name:  Jakobovski / Free Spoken Digit Dataset (FSDD)
 * LICENCE: Creative Commons Attribution-ShareAlike 4.0 International